|At the entrance to the Marloth Park Honorary Rangers Winter Fair.|

 |This lovely Honorary Ranger was equally friendly as all of the others we encountered at the fair.|

 It’s not always easy for local people to readily welcome strangers to their special place.
-Often new people are left feeling as “outsiders” but this has never once been the case for us here.
+Often, new people are left feeling like “outsiders,” but this has never been the case here.

 |Of course, there’s always jewelry for sale at fairs.|

-We realized that as of late we’ve posted a few “controversial” stories that could possibly make certain residents uncomfortable.
+We realized that as of late, we’d posted a few “controversial” stories that could make particular residents uncomfortable.
 Never for a moment did we feel any strain or judgment from any participants at the event or otherwise.

 |A band played during the festivities.|

-Let’s face it, this is a very small town.
-There are currently 4355 properties in the park including yet to be built “stands” (lots or plots of land).
-This stats may be found at this demographics site here.
+Let’s face it, and this is a tiny town.
+There are currently 4355 properties in the park, including yet-to-be-built “stands” (lots or plots of land).
+These stats may be found at this demographics site here.

-In speaking with locals since we arrived on February 11th, we’ve heard that at any given time there may be less than 1000 property owners in the park.
-Of course, there are always several hundred tourists staying in holiday homes as well, such as us, although not necessarily for as long as us.
+In speaking with locals since we arrived on February 11th, we’ve heard that there may be less than 1000 property owners in the park at any given time.
+Of course, there are always several hundred tourists staying in holiday homes, such as us, although not necessarily for as long as we do.

-Many homeowners have homes in other locations, many right here in South Africa in Cape Town, Johannesburg, Pretoria, Durban and many other cities throughout the country.
-Then, there are many homeowners from the Netherlands, the UK, and many other parts of the world.
+Many homeowners have homes in other locations, many right here in South Africa in Cape Town, Johannesburg, Pretoria, Durban, and many other cities.
+Then, many homeowners from the Netherlands, the UK, and many other parts of the world.

 |Our friend Evan was selling soda and water.|

-We assume there are few Americans here due to the long distance and the high cost to fly back and forth between any US states and Marloth Park, there aren’t many.
-As of today, the round trip fare to fly from Minneapolis, Minnesota to Nelspruit/Mpumalanga, South Africa is (as of today’s best rate) is ZAR 38,441 (US $2800) per person and the flight is over 34 hours.
+We assume few Americans here due to the long distance and the high cost to fly back and forth between any US state and Marloth Park.
+There aren’t many.
+As of today, the round trip fare to fly from Minneapolis, Minnesota to Nelspruit/Mpumalanga, South Africa, is (as of today’s best rate) is ZAR 38,441 (US $2800) per person, and the flight is over 34 hours.

 |Handmade beaded wildlife characters.|

 We’ve yet to go to Kruger with all the holidaymakers here right now.
-I’ve seen a few videos from sightings in Kruger and the cars were backed up on the tar road.
+I’ve seen a few videos from sightings in Kruger, and the cars were backed up on the tar road.
 As mentioned above, we prefer to go to Kruger when the traffic dies down a little.
-Perhaps, we’ll make an attempt sometime this week between planned social events or, the following week.
+Perhaps, we’ll attempt sometime this week between planned social events or the following week.